MARR - Men's Recovery Center Philosophy

 MARR’s treatment team includes master’s-level therapists, certified addiction counselors, licensed professional counselors, and social workers.

 Residents live together in a redbrick townhouse where the main goal is to learn how to live healthier, more responsible lives by connecting with peers and staying accountable to the community.
 Clients are responsible for grocery shopping and preparing their own meals.
 Visitors are allowed after approximately 30 days, and clients are permitted, with some restrictions, to keep a vehicle on-site.
 Images on MARR’s website show shared bedrooms, furnished common rooms, a small kitchen, and outdoor seating areas overlooking a lake.

 WHAT ALUMNI SAY

-The two alumni polled by Rehabs.com at the time of this writing shared drastically different opinions of MARR.
-Allen was not impressed with the actual facility, but gave the program’s treatment effectiveness five out of five stars.
-He noted that the center’s gender-specific approach was a plus and gave the staff’s level of training and experience five stars.
+The three alumni polled by Rehabs.com at the time of this writing shared drastically different opinions of MARR.
+Former client A.T. was not impressed with the actual facility, but gave the program’s treatment effectiveness five out of five stars.
+He noted that the center’s gender-specific approach was one of the center's strengths and gave the staff’s level of training and experience five stars and its treatment of co-occurring disorders four stars.
 “MARR saved my life and I'm still connected there.
 They teach you to connect and develop community,” he wrote.